Supported by Interflora Pacific Unit

 Malcolm has many interests, including knocking things together in his shed.
 He has built a wooden kayak and designed a set of carbon fibre double bass cases for the orchestra to use when touring.
 A keen sportsman, he has gained his second degree black belt in Seido Karate.
 A favourite activity though, would have to be spending an evening at home with his wife Rebecca, enjoying her wonderful cooking with a nice bottle of Central Otago Pinot!
 Malcolm also plays in the group Salut d’Amour.

 Carolyn’s passion for the harp began at age five.
 Since then she has continued to share her love of this instrument with audiences all around the world.
-She grew up in Memphis, Tennessee, and studied in Boston and Tanglewood, with the legendary Lucile Lawrence.
+Carolyn studied in Boston and Tanglewood, with the legendary Lucile Lawrence.
 Principal Harpist of the NZSO since 1989, Carolyn has also played with the Dallas and Houston Symphonies, and was Principal Harpist of the Orquesta Sinfonica de Mineria in Mexico City.
 She has been a soloist with a number of NZ and US orchestras on many occasions, and has given concerts in Europe, Asia, South America and Australia.
+She became the world’s southern-most harpist when she was invited as Guest Artist aboard the MV Marco Polo for its Antarctic Grand Circumnavigation tour in the 1990s.

-Very active in collaborating with contemporary composers, Carolyn has commissioned or co-commissioned a wide variety of works from distinguished and talented New Zealand and American composers, and continues to bring these pieces to life on the concert stage, in recordings, and in schools.
-She is co-founder of the flute and harp duo Flight, which has been widely sought after by major music festivals in Australasia.
+Very active in collaborating with contemporary composers, Carolyn has commissioned and inspired a wide variety of works from distinguished and talented New Zealand and American composers, and continues to bring these pieces to life on the concert stage and in recordings.

 back to top